-You can also read other posts about the Vajrapani Ruel:
+You can also read the following posts about the Vajrapani Ruel:

 - The World’s Most Powerful Amulet in the Buddhist Pantheon Called Vajrapani Ruel.